UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_05.md

 4              0                 1    77    83    90    92     85      A+
 ```

-Notes: Here is an example of what the data looks like in classification.
-Looking at the column `quiz2` which is what we are trying to predict,
-the possible values are `A+` or `not A+`.
+Notes:

+We have created two toy datasets for classification and regression and
+this is our toy dataset for classification.

+We can see in the first example, the target here is `quiz2` and contains
+only 2 possible values; A+ or not A+.

 ---